gomorpheus/morpheus-apidoc/source/index.md

 # Introduction

 Welcome to the Morpheus API Documentation.
-Morpheus is a powerful provisioning service complete with monitoring, logging, backups, and application deployment strategies. (version 2.12.x)
+Morpheus is a powerful provisioning service complete with monitoring, logging, backups, and application deployment strategies.

 We currently provide an OAUTH 2.0 based authentication model and are working on language specific libraries for ruby and a few others.

 <aside class="notice">
-The URL in the example assumes Morpheus cloud.
-If you are using an appliance based installation, simply replace the url with your custom Morpheus appliance URL.
+Replace the `morpheus-appliance-url` in the examples with your custom Morpheus appliance URL.
 </aside>